mkleinman64/ghostbuster-submodules/README.md

 ## What is this?

-Large Git repositories often collect *ghost submodules*: entries in `.gitmodules` or `.submodules` that nobody uses anymore, were left behind after a migration, or refer to directories that no longer exist.
+Large Git repositories often collect *ghost submodules*: entries in `.gitmodules` or `.submodules` that nobody uses anymore, were left behind after a migration, went obsolete after a code upgrade or refer to directories that no longer exist.

 These “submodule ghosts” slow down your workflow, increase cognitive load, confuse new developers, and clutter your build process.

+They also increase your repository’s attack surface.
+Even unused submodules are still *declared dependencies* inside your Git metadata.

+This means they can:

+- introduce unnoticed supply-chain risk
+- reference outdated or vulnerable code
+- trigger dependency-confusion scenarios
+- mislead security scanners
+- create false trust in code that is no longer maintained

+In short:
+**a ghost submodule is not just technical debt — it’s a potential security liability.**

 `ghostbuster-submodules.py` scans your repository and tells you:

 - Which submodules are actually referenced in your repo
 - Which submodules are **unused** (ghosts)
 - Which files reference which submodules
 - Highlights unused submodules in red
+- Optional != 0 exit_code for use in CI/CD pipelines or any other script you want to use ( --fail-on-ghosts )
 - Helps you clean up safely

 It works by parsing `.gitmodules` (or `.submodules`) and checking for textual references to each submodule path anywhere in your project.